Lifecycle & Methodology | By Duncan Haughey | Read time minutes

 - Project teams must deliver projects on time.

 - Projects must be within scope.

 - Projects must meet customer quality requirements.

-More recently, the project management triangle has given way to a project management diamond - with cost, time, scope and quality as the four vertices and customer expectations as a central theme (see Figure 2).
+More recently, the project management triangle has given way to a diamond with cost, time, scope and quality as the four vertices and customer expectations as a central theme (see Figure 2).

-No two customers have the same expectations.
-You must ask, explicitly, about each customer's expectations.
-If you don't know what those expectations are, you have no hope of meeting them.
+No two customers have the exact same expectations.
+It is best to ask explicitly about each customer's expectations.
+If you don't know what those expectations are, you have little hope of meeting them.

 A project goes through six phases during its lifecycle:

-- Project Initiation: Everything needed to set up the project before work can start
+- Project Initiation: Everything that is needed to set up the project before work can start.

-- Project Closure: Formal acceptance of the deliverables and disbanding of all the elements required to run the project
+- Project Closure: Formal acceptance of the deliverables and disbanding all the elements required to run the project.

 Project Manager's Role